Exlll/ConfigLib/README.md

 The plugin versions can be downloaded from the [releases page](https://github.com/Exlll/ConfigLib/releases) where you can identify them by their `-paper-`, `-waterfall-`, and `-velocity-` infix and `-all` suffix.
-Other than that, the plugin versions currently don't add any additional functionality.
+Except for the `-paper-` version, the other two plugin versions currently don't add any additional functionality.
 If you use these versions, don't forget to add them as a dependency in the `plugin.yml` (for Paper and Waterfall) or to the dependencies array (for Velocity) of your own plugin.

-Alternatively, if you don't want to use an extra plugin, you can shade the `-core` version and the YAML parser yourself.
+Alternatively, if you don't want to use an extra plugin, you can shade the `-yaml` version with its YAML parser yourself.

-**NOTE:** If you want serialization support for Bukkit classes like `ItemStack`, replace `configlib-core` with `configlib-paper`
+**NOTE:** If you want serialization support for Bukkit classes like `ItemStack`, replace `configlib-yaml` with `configlib-paper`
 (see [here](#support-for-bukkit-classes-like-itemstack)).

 #### Maven